 These are the top four types of commercial plumbing disasters.

 Clogs in a commercial building can cause overflow in other parts of the plumbing system, leading to extensive damage.
 Clogs and blockages are also the main cause of unpleasant sewer smells.
-Locating and removing deep clogs in complex plumbing systems requires expertise and special equipment that can only be provided by a reputable plumbing company like Art Plumbing, AC & Electric.
+Locating and removing deep clogs in complex plumbing systems requires expertise and special equipment that can only be provided by a reputable plumbing company like Art Plumbing, Air Conditioning & Electric.

 Left unrepaired, running toilets, leaking faucets, and ‘invisible’ silent leaks within the walls of a commercial building can lead to hefty water bills and mold and mildew growth.
 Dampness, mold, and mildew can all cause superficial and structural damage over time if not dealt with.